type-factory/type-factory/README.md

   methods, as well as receive appropriate implementations of the `equals`, `hashCode` and `toString` methods.

-② We've created and “empty” constant which can be re-used throughout our code where needed.
+② We've created an “empty” constant which can be re-used throughout our code where needed.
 Of course, this constant is optional.

 ③ We create a static, immutable, threadsafe, type-parser using a builder.